A big benefit of blogging: it can convert stress into happiness, believe it!

-Blogging is a great way out for immediate calming or nerves as well as long-term emotional well-being!
-Personal blogging we mean, not the professional or corporate one.
+Blogging is a great way out for immediate calming of nerves as well as long-term emotional well-being!

 Use your personal blog as your punching bag.
 Make it the place where you spit out hatred, greed and guilt so that they don’t damage your pancreas, liver and kidney.
 Make it your secret vault where to give vent to your nastiest feelings so that they don’t come in the way of your experiencing the beautiful aspects of life.

 Save the post.
 If composing the post has made you even more excited, write another post.
-At the end, when you have had sort of orgasm, leave the keypad.
+At the end, when you have released your adrenaline, leave the keypad.
 Don’t publish the post(s) yet.
 Don’t be in a hurry to put in action if your post has a plan of action.
 Don't email the video or audio to your friends or enemies.
 Not yet.

 If you have a deep-seated sense of emptiness or depression / remorse / anger or hatred / excitement, keep writing such posts till you can no longer write them.